Brandeis University: Student life

 The university has an active student government, the Brandeis Student Union, as well as more than 270 student organizations.
-Fraternities and sororities aren't officially recognized by Brandeis University, as they are contrary to a central tenet of the university, namely, that student organizations be open to all students, with membership determined by competency or interest.
-According to an official handbook, "exclusive or secret societies are inconsistent with the principles of openness to which the University is committed.".
+Fraternities and sororities are not officially recognized by Brandeis University, as they are contrary to a central tenet of the university, namely, that student organizations be open to all students, with membership determined by competency or interest.
+According to an official handbook, "exclusive or secret societies are inconsistent with the principles of openness to which the University is committed."
+Brandeis became the first university to ban Students for Justice in Palestine from campus, occurring shortly after a vigil hosted by SJP relating to Palestinian lives lost in the Gaza war.

 Brandeis has 11 a cappella groups, six undergraduate-run theater companies, one sketch comedy troupe (Boris' Kitchen, founded in 1987), four improv-comedy groups, and many other cultural and arts clubs, as well as student activism groups that advocate for causes including environmentalism, immigration reform, LGBTQ rights, feminism, and anti-racism.
 Brandeis is also home to what has been cited as one of the country's few undergraduate-run law publications.
 Of particular note is the Brandeis Academic Debate and Speech Society (B.A.D.A.S.S.), which consistently ranks as one of the top 10 debate teams in the United States, and participates across the globe in the World Universities Debating Championships each year.
 During the 2012–2013 school year, B.A.D.A.S.S. was the second most successful team overall on the American Parliamentary Debate Association Circuit.

 Cholmondeley's coffeehouse, commonly referred to as "Chums", is located in Brandeis' Usen Castle.
 Chums is a popular site for student performances and concerts, including Tracy Chapman, Bob Dylan, Joan Baez, Matt Pond PA, and Genesis (notable as their first American performance).
 Early footage of Chums appears in the short documentary film, Coffee House Rendezvous.
 Cholmondley's is named after a notoriously ill-tempered Basset hound that was the on-campus pet for Ralph Norman, the campus photographer during the first years of Brandeis.
 The dog roamed the campus after dark, growling at students, often nipping at their cuffs and making a general nuisance of himself.
 After his death, the coffee house was named for him, not so much in remembrance but in celebration.
 In 2015, in an email to student workers of the coffee house, Brandeis administration announced the immediate closure of Chums Coffeehouse, leaving said student workers unemployed.
 After significant pushback from the student body and alumni alike, the administration determined to make the closure temporary while the space underwent renovations.